tuzmusic/sinatra-generator/checklist.md

   HOWEVER!!!
     In terms of making the migration,
-    has_many and has_many_through relationships are NOT REPRESENTED IN ANY TABLE.
+    has_many and many_through_join relationships are NOT REPRESENTED IN ANY TABLE.
     Only belongs_to relationships are represented in a table!!!
     A one-to-many is represented by a parent_id column in the child And a many-to-many is represented by columns in the join table!